Nationals vs. Guardians prediction, odds, time: 2026 MLB picks for Tuesday, May 26 from proven model

 How to make Guardians vs. Nationals picks

-After simulating every pitch of Nationals vs. Guardians 10,000 times, the model also says one side of the money line has all the value, hitting on nearly 60% of simulations.
+After simulating every pitch of Nationals vs. Guardians 10,000 times, the model also says one side of the money line has all of the value.
 You can get that pick at SportsLine.

 So who wins Guardians vs. Nationals, and which side of the money line has all the value?
 Visit SportsLine now to see which side you need to jump on, all from the model that has crushed its MLB picks, and find out.